darinz/ML/practice-1/p7/solution_p7.md

 **Explanation:** MLE aims to maximize the probability of observing the given data under different model parameter values.

-**6. A machine learning engineer models the number of website requests per hour using a Poisson distribution.
+**Problem 6.
+A machine learning engineer models the number of website requests per hour using a Poisson distribution.
 Over 6 hours, the observed requests are 4, 5, 6, 7, 8, and 9.
 Recall that the probability mass function for a Poisson distribution with parameter $\lambda$ is:**

 $$P(x|\lambda) = e^{-\lambda} \frac{\lambda^x}{x!}$$